MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 ## Running some examples

-Your ROS2 install comes with a couple of examples as you can also read [on the install page](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html#try-some-examples).
+Your ROS2 install comes with a couple of good examples as you can also find it [on the install page](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html#try-some-examples).

 Let's try them!

-The following command starts a simple publisher.
-A publisher is a component that is responsible for sending messages (in this example a string) over a specific topic (in this example the topic's name is `chatter`) to other nodes in the system.
-It is part of the publish-subscribe communication model, where publishers send data to topics, and subscribers listen to those topics to receive the data.
+The following command starts a simple `publisher` written in C++.
+A `publisher` is a node that is responsible for sending messages with a certain type over a specific `topic` (in this example the topic's name is `chatter` and the type is a string).
+A `topic` is a communication pipeline in the publish-subscribe communication model where a single message is sent to multiple subscribers, unlike message-queues that are point-to-point models, where a single message is sent to a single consumer.
+Publishers broadcast messages to topics, and subscribers listen to those topics to receive a copy of the message.

 > Publish-subscribe models are asynchronous, one-to-many or many-to-many interactions where the publishers don't know how many subscribers there are (if any).
 Therefore publisher never expects any response or confirmation from the subscribers.

-Now, let's run the demo publisher:
+Now, let's run the demo publisher written in C++:

 ```bash
 ros2 run demo_nodes_cpp talker